 2306.
 Principles of Physiology of Domestic Animals (3).
 Prerequisite: ANSC 2202.
 Introduction to physiological principles of domesticated animals, including major systems.
 S.

 2310.
 The Horse in World Art (3).
 A comprehensive study of the depiction of the horse in fine arts, reflecting cultures, values, traditions, and heritage of civilization throughout history.
-Fulfills core Creative Arts requirement.
+Fulfills core Creative Arts and multicultural requirement.
 F, SII.

 3100.
 Animal Science Seminar (1).
 Information to prepare students to function in a competitive work environment or professional/graduate school.
 F, S.